digitalyoshixi/zettelkasten/content/Philosophy/Dworkin Narriative Arguments.md

   - bioethics
   - philosophy
 ---
-The belief that a person's life should be viewed in full as a narriative
+The belief that a person's life should be viewed in full as a narriative.